old-account-392754/StenoLite/README.md

 ### Upcoming Features

 More bug fixes (as bugs are found)
+Audio recording, synchronization, and playback (eventually)

 ### Desired Features (but not currently under development)

 Get permission to distribute the plover default dictionary<br>
 Take input from only some keyboards rather than every keyboard indiscriminately.
 This requires me to obtain another NKRO keyboard to test with.<br>
 Support more stenograph machines (over USB where possible).
-Again, this requires me to have access to other machines to test with.
+Again, requires testers and/or machines to test with.

 ### Please report bugs and request features